 Contact Uliase & Uliase

 At Uliase & Uliase, we have decades of experience representing federal workers in work-related injury claims.
 To schedule an appointment, contact our office online or call us at 856-310-9002.
 We will meet with you weekdays between 9 a.m. and 5 p.m.
-Even if we don’t take your case, we will only charge a $35 consultation fee.
-We waive the fee for certain union members.
+We offer a free consultation for injured workers.